NickWaterton/Roomba980-Python/README.md

 **NOTE:** You will have to press and hold the HOME button on your robot until it plays a series of tones (about 2 seconds).
 Release the button and your robot will flash WIFI light to discover your Roomba.

 On future runs (Once successful), these values will be taken from the configuration file, so you only have to do this once.
 You can manually specify these on the command line, some example start up bash scripts are supplied.
+You can also edit the *config.ini* file, to add options for each defined robot.
-I advise you to experiment with the map size (if you are using maps), as that is the one variable that isn't totally automatic. the size, position of the dock etc depend on your house layout. the syntax of the map layout is (map x,map y, dock x, dock y, map rotation, roomba rotation).
-See the examples.
+I advise you to experiment with the map size (if you are using maps), as that is the one variable that isn't totally automatic. the size, position of the dock etc depend on your house layout. the syntax of the map layout is (map x,map y, dock x, dock y, map rotation, roomba rotation). you can use the interactive [Web Server](#web-interface) to experiment with different settings to se what fits best.

 ### Example output
 Logging is supported with the python standard logging module (the logger is `Roomba`)